goldeagle/wmjtyd-iot/README.md

 # wmjtyd-iot Backend CLI

 wmjtyd-iot (IoT Control and Communication Platform) is a backend system for IOT system.
-It provides CLI tools for database migration, server management and version control.

 ## Available Commands